 One negative to Rep’s dumbbells is a slightly smaller grip handle which might feel crowded if you have larger than normal hands.

-If possible, we recommend spending the money on a high quality dumbbell set that is built with a process such friction welding that creates an extremely touch connection between the dumbbells handle and heads.
+If possible, we recommend spending the money on a high-quality dumbbell set built with a process such as friction welding that creates an extremely tough connection between the dumbbell’s handle and heads.

-If budget is your biggest consideration you may want to check out the Rep Adjustable Dumbbells which sell for just $74.99 for a 52.5-pound option.
-We paid over $600 for a set of 5 to 50 pound Rogue Dumbbells so $150 for what you get is an amazing deal, albeit for a lower quality product.
-One important note, we haven’t had the chance to review Rep’s offering but we’re interested based solely on the price-to-benefit ratio.
+If budget is your biggest consideration, you may want to check out the Rep Adjustable Dumbbells, We paid over $600 for a set of 5 to 50-pound Rogue Dumbbells so around $150 for what you get is an amazing deal.

-If you insist on high-quality loadable dumbbells and price is less of a concern check out the options from Rogue which start at $135 for just the bars on their own.
+If you insist on high-quality loadable dumbbells and pricing is less of a concern, check out the options from Rogue.

 Rubber Flooring Is Far Superior To Foam Tiles

 The two big negatives of horse stall mats is that they typically smell really bad.
-You can mitigate the smell with some bio-green cleaner that can be lightly applied every day for a few weeks while leaving the mats out in the sun.
+You can mitigate the smell with some bio-green cleaner that can be lightly applied daily for a few weeks while leaving the mats in the sun.
 This will help the stall mats off gas and reduce smell.
-Off gassing before installing the mats may also potentially save your body from toxic chemicals in your garage or home gym.
+Off-gassing before installing the mats may save your body from toxic chemicals in your garage or home gym.

 The photo above shows off our new Amorin gym flooring before we taped it down.
-As already mentioned, it’s a great product if your budget allows for it.
-Just beware, a 4’x30′ roll weighs in at over 300-pounds, and a freight truck with a lift-gate will need room to deliver the product.
+As mentioned, it’s a great product if your budget allows it.
+Just beware, a 4’x30′ roll weighs in at over 300 pounds, and a freight truck with a lift gate will need room to deliver the product.

 Pro-tip.
-If you have to place several pieces together, some black gorilla tape between the seems is an absolute must.
-We place one piece down the middle and then two pieces off-center on both sides.
+If you must place several pieces together, some black gorilla tape between the seems is an absolute must.
+We place one piece down the middle and two pieces off-center on both sides.
 Even when our non-bolted down Rogue RM-4 Power Rack shifts a little bit our flooring stays perfectly in place.

 Home Gym Essentials: A Conditioning Bike, Rower, Or Air Bike

 We’re going to fanboy out here for a moment.
-The Rogue Echo Bike is single-handedly the best piece of conditioning equipment you can put in a home gym, garage gym, or commercial space.
-At less than $800 it’s an absolute steal, especially since Rogue ships it for free.
+The Rogue Echo Bike is single-handedly the best conditioning equipment you can put in a home gym, garage gym, or commercial space.
+At less than $1000 it’s an absolute steal.

-There are a lot of cheaper and more expensive options on the market but for the price and quality, this is the option we absolutely suggest to everyone who asks about rowers.
+There are many cheaper and more expensive options on the market but for the price and quality, this is the option we suggest to everyone who asks about rowers.

-If you want a high-end bike we still suggest a Peloton, even if their commercials try to suggest that spousal mind-games are fun.
-Honestly, we’re not a big group of cyclists at Garage Gym Products but we’ve all given the Peloton a few weeks of trial and it’s smooth, offers plenty of classes to choose from, and there’s just something about the way it motivates us that makes cycling suck a little less.
+If you want a high-end bike, we still suggest a Peloton.
+Honestly, we’re not a big group of cyclists at Garage Gym Products, but our Peloton offers plenty of classes to choose from, and there’s just something about the way it motivates us that makes cycling fun.

 There are other condition options such as the Concept2 SkiErg which you should also check out if you want to mix it up.
 In fact, if you have the space and the money, a few of these options can help keep your workouts interesting with some nice variety.